JATOS/JATOS_docs/versioned_docs/version-3.9.1/Run_your_study/Run-your-Study-with-Study-Links.md

 ![Study Links page screenshot](/img/v39x/study_links_12.png)

-You can **deactivate** or **activate** a batch by clicking on the checkbox button in each batch row.
+You can **deactivate** or **activate** a batch by clicking on the switch in each batch row.
 A deactivated batch doesn't allow any study runs.

 ### Batch Properties